vishoov/taskmanagerapi/README.md

-this is my submissin for the back end assignment to execute download the files, execute npm i then npm run dev, thanks
+this is my submissin for the back end assignment, to execute, download the files, execute -> npm I , then npm run dev, thanks